 Candidates for the program must:

-- Express their interest in the Pharm.D./MPH Joint Degree program during the first professional year of study and seek the advice and direction of the faculty member in the Department of Pharmaceutical Outcomes and Policy
+- Express their interest in the Pharm.D./MPH combination degree program during the first professional year of study and seek the advice and direction of the College of Pharmacy’s Program Coordinator for the combination degree curriculum

 - Meet the entrance requirements and procedures for admission to the Master of Public Health